AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 - `default` -- map of attribute names and their default values.
 For lookup fields, the default value format is as follows: `{ "LookupAttributeName": [ "ViewEntityName": "ViewName" ] }`
 - `lookupviews` -- map of lookups that need to be displayed as a dropdown list of existing records per specified view.
 The value is as follows: `{ "LookupAttributeName": [ "ViewEntityName": "ViewName" ] }`
 - `redirect` -- URL to redirect to after successful form submission
+- `key` -- an identifier that helps to distinguish one form from another if two or more forms are present on one page.
+The key is calculated automatically based on attributes listed above.
+If there are two identical forms present on one page, please specify a custom key
 - `record` -- entity record object to fill form fields from, can be retrieved via `currentrecord` or `entities` objects, or a GUID

 To specify a default lookup value, please adhere to the following format: `{ "LogicalName": "contact", "Id": "00000000-0000-0000-0000-000000000000", "DisplayName": "CRM record" }`.